 High school-only graduates are twice as likely to be unemployed.

 The Texas Workforce Commission tells us the strongest job growth is at higher education levels.

 And in fact, more and more entry-level jobs actually require a master's degree.

 So the glass-half-empty view is: we've got a whole lot of Texans who, if they don't get a degree, are going to remain stuck in the lower rungs of the socioeconomic ladder.

 But I prefer to focus on the opportunity in front of us.

-The UT System, more than any other institution, has the capability, over the next decade, to make a profound difference, to change the economic trajectory of millions of our fellow Texans, and for the state as a whole.
+The UT System, more than any other institution, has the capability, over the next ten years, to make a profound difference, to change the economic trajectory of millions of our fellow Texans, and for the state as a whole.

 But we have a lot of work to do first.
+And I'll talk about that.

-Let's shift gears and look at what the Strategic Assessment told us about the health of our state.
-Suffice it to say, we've got big challenges-and again-big opportunities.
+But first, let's shift gears and look at what the Strategic Assessment told us about the health of our state.

+Suffice it to say we've got big challenges.
+And, again, big opportunities.

-Six of the seven leading causes of death in Texas are chronic, largely preventable, diseases.
-That's a fancy way of saying we have a lot of Texans who could be living a lot longer dying on our watch.
+As you see here, six of the seven leading causes of death in Texas are chronic, largely preventable, diseases.

+That's a fancy way of saying we have a lot of Texans, who could be living a lot longer, dying on our watch.